 Months of reporting from legacy papers, like The Wall Street Journal and Bloomberg, as well as international trade publications like Nikkei and Digitimes have given gamers an idea when the Switch Pro might arrive and what improvements it’ll come with.:

 When is the Nintendo Switch Pro release date?

 Nintendo released the Switch on March 3, 2017 in a bit of a scramble after the abysmal reception of its previous Wii U console.
-That gamble paid off when the Switch became one of the company's best-selling systems and it has effectively give the company more freedom of when it can afford to release a Switch Pro.
+That gamble paid off when the Switch became one of the company's best-selling systems, and it has effectively given the company more freedom as to when it might release a Switch Pro.

 How much will the Nintendo Switch Pro cost?